Finding password manager apps for macOS is not an easy job.

 That being said, what separates this software from other contenders in this list is its audit report and dedicated VPN.

 Just like LastPass, Dashlane also analyzes your secure data and helps you spot the weak and compromised passwords.
 The audit report it returns is the most comprehensive I’ve ever seen.

 Not only you get an overall secure password health score, but Dashlane also scans the dark web to see if your email or any of your unique passwords have ever been compromised.

 If yes, it spits them out and asks you to replace weak passwords with strong passwords using their automatic password generator.
 This password generator is handy while filling sign up forms, too.

 Now, the second thing that gives the software a slight edge over other options is the in-house VPN that no other software offers.

 This unique facility is available only to the premium members to ensure safety while working on public servers.

-Though it’s not as fast as the paid options available on the market, it still does a decent job hiding your IP address and opening blocked websites.
+Though it’s not as fast as the paid options available on the market, it still does a decent job hiding your browser IP address and opening blocked websites.